 Understanding My Bill

-Starting in September 2016, for each primary care visit, you will receive two bills.
+For each primary care visit, you will receive two bills.
 The purple bill is for physician (or professional) services.
 The green or blue bill is for the facility or hospital charge.
 The facility bill includes charges for medications, lab tests, X-rays, and other hospital services.